The Origin of the Rule With an Iron First Idiom

 Science – physics, elements, chemistry etc.

-Mathematics – theories, historical figures, important equations etc.
+Mathematics – theories, historical figures, importation equations etc.

 History – famous figures, battles, empires and civilizations etc.